Gitty-McHubface/sdc-project5/README.md

 The SVM did a good job of detecting vehicles without too many false positives.
 One problem encountered was that the SVM had trouble detecting the white car and required me to add a large number of additional windows.
 These additional windows significantly increased the processing time for each frame.
 This pipeline would not be suitable for a real-time application.
 One possible solution would be to find more images of white cars and add them to the training data.

-In experimentation, I found that I could have removed the color histogram to reduce processing time.
-It did not seem to make a significant difference in detection of vehicles.
+In experimentation, I found that I could have removed the color histogram from the feature vector to reduce processing time.
+It did not seem to make a significant difference in the detection of vehicles.

 I would have also liked to experiment more with a CNN, but I was not able to get it working as well as the SVM in the time that I had.